 Events can be tested during development to check that they are being received and validated correctly.
 Events should be tested in your DEV environment and modified if necessary before publishing the event schema to your LIVE environment and publishing a game update.

 Three QA tools can be accessed from the SETUP section of the navigation menu on your DEV and LIVE environments.

-- Interactive Validator: Provides an interface to check and validate event JSON.
+- Interactive Event Validator: This tool provides an interface to check and validate any event JSON

-The Event Diff tool can be very useful for comparing DEV and LIVE events for differences.
+- Event Diff Tool: This tool can be very useful for comparing DEV and LIVE events for differences.
 It can even be used to compare events across different games on your account.